Toniq-Labs/icrc1-friendly-address/README.md

 # These are all the same
 principal
-principal:00 # is the same as principal (leading 0s are trimmed)
+principal:00 # is the same as principal (leading 0s are trimmed) principal:0 # this would be valid
-principal: # this would still format correctly
+principal: # this would still format correctly (default null/0 subaccount)
 ```

 # Known protocols
 Some known protocols can be registered to allow for more friendly addresses.
-For example, the protocol `volt` is regsitered to the canisterId `[todo]`.
+For example, the protocol `volt` is regsitered to the canisterId `aclt4-uaaaa-aaaak-qb4zq-cai`.
 Because Volt is a cansiter based account protocol, each user is assigned a subaccount linked to their principal (in fact it's their principal represented in hex format).
 So these addresses could look like:
 ```
-volt:283ecaff5fd8481ed2ee81e418b69168165697521b42257ab3ab468da05a6f94
+# these are the same
+volt:ff5fd8481ed2ee81e418b69168165697521b42257ab3ab468da05a6f94
+aclt4-uaaaa-aaaak-qb4zq-cai:ff5fd8481ed2ee81e418b69168165697521b42257ab3ab468da05a6f94
+aclt4-uaaaa-aaaak-qb4zq-cai:000000ff5fd8481ed2ee81e418b69168165697521b42257ab3ab468da05a6f94
 ```